 Dietary supplements, despite the fact that they often have a form similar to drugs (capsules, pills, syrups) are a special type of food.
 Therefore, they are regulated by the food law.

-3. What is the difference between a dietary supplement and a drug?
+3. What is the difference between a food supplement and a drug?

-4. What an investigation during registration (notification) of a dietary supplement is?
+4. What an investigation during registration (notification) of a food supplement is?

 5. Do I have to wait for the GIS reply regarding the notification?

-7. What data is required in order to register a dietary supplement?
+7. What data is required in order to register a food supplement?

 8. Does initiating the investigation suspends the product being placed on the market?